Bound states and decay dynamics in $N$-level Friedrichs model with factorizable interactions: Explicit example: a two-level atomic chain side-coupled to a photonic lattice

 vanishing energy shift $\De(E)$, and the resonance width

+Since the condition~(\ref{con2}) always holds for $l\to \infty$ in each interval, the number of BOCs becomes independent of $\xi/\lam$ and is determined solely by $\ka/\lam$:

+It is noted that there are at least two BOCs for any $N$ when the photonic lattice is infinite.
+Meanwhile, The violation of the condition $J(E)=0$ within the band precludes the existence of BICs.

-In order to check the time evolution of the system, we perform direct numerical simulations in the Wannier representation.
-As for single-excitation, we can expand the time-dependent state $\vert\phi(t)\ra$ as
+To check the time evolution of the system, we perform direct numerical simulations in the Wannier representation.
+As for single-excitation, we can expand the time-dependent state $|\phi(t)\ra$ as

-Substituting the ansatz Eq.~(\ref{abt}) and the model Hamiltonian~(\ref{TBMH}) into the time-dependent Schr{\"o}dinger equation, $\im \vert\dot{\phi}(t)\ra=\hH \vert\phi(t)\ra$, we obtain a set of coupled differential equations for the occupation amplitudes $\al_\mu(t)$ and $\be_\nu(t)$:
+Substituting the ansatz Eq.~(\ref{abt}) and the model Hamiltonian~(\ref{TBMH}) into the time-dependent Schr{\"o}dinger equation, $\im |\dot{\phi}(t)\ra=\hH |\phi(t)\ra$, we obtain a set of coupled differential equations for the occupation amplitudes $\al_\mu(t)$ and $\be_\nu(t)$:

-Starting from the initial state~(\ref{ini}), the survival probability can be calculated by $p(t)=\sum_{\mu=1}^N \vert \al_\mu(t) \vert^2$.
-In the simulation, we choose a large enough truncation ($10^3$ lattice sites) of the waveguide to avoid spurious reflections.
+Starting from the initial state~(\ref{ini}), the survival probability can be calculated by $p(t)=\sum_{\mu=1}^N | \al_\mu(t) |^2$.
+In the simulation, we choose a large enough truncation ($10^3$ lattice sites) of the photonic lattice to avoid spurious reflections.